Please refer to the Knowledge Organisers in the side panel opposite to view curriculum content currently being taught in each Year group.

 Please refer to the NPAT Long Term Maps and Knowledge Organisers in the side panel opposite for specific curriculum information with regard to these topics.

-Our PSHE Policy is currently under consultation with parents - please see the side bar for additional documentation.
+Our PSHE Policy can be found in the side bar of this webpage (scroll up - on the left).
 Additionally, please click here to access current Government Guidance regarding Relationships and Sex Education (RSE) and Health Education.

 Our rich and varied curriculum is accessible for those with disabilities and/or special educational needs.
 Please refer to our Inclusion Policy (Incorporating SEN Report) which can be found under the Key Policies section of our Key School Information webpage.